devnull-cz/c-prog-lang/modules/function-intro.md

 printf("%d\n", return_a_number());
 ```

-The default return value type is an `int` but a compiler will warn if it is
+The default return value type for a function is an `int` but the compiler will
-missing.
+likely warn you if it is missing.
 You should always specify the type in
-#module c99-standard.md C99+
+#module c99-standard.md C99+.
-.
 You may use `void` which means the function returns no value.

 Write your function declarations at the beginning of a C file or include those
 into a separate header file.